cerb/cerb.github.io/_tips/find-similar-senders.md

 ---
-title: 'Tip: Find other senders from the same email host'
+title: 'Find other senders from the same email host'
 excerpt: On email address cards, the Similar button is a shortcut for finding senders with the same email host.
 summary: This page provides a tip for Cerb users on how to find other senders from